Covid-19 - vax rates lag in Dandenong, Doveton | Dandenong Star Journal

 It comprises more than a third of the 138,053 eligible residents in City of Greater Dandenong.

-As of 6 October, there were a steeply rising 204 active cases in the Dandenong postcode, including 38 new cases.

-Similarly low vax rates (55-60 per cent single dose, 25-30 per cent single dose) were recorded in the 3177 postcode covering Doveton and Eumemmerring.
+Similarly lower than average vax rates (70-75 per cent single dose, 30-35 per cent single dose) were recorded in the 3177 postcode covering Doveton and Eumemmerring.

 The statistics explain health authorities’ efforts to boost vax rates in recent weeks, including a walk-up clinic in Palm Plaza in Dandenong and pop-up clinics at Dandenong High School, Doveton and Hallam.

-Both postcodes lagged well behind the vax rates in Greater Dandenong’s council area of 72.4 per cent single dose and 36.3 per cent double dose at 27 September.
-A week later, vax rates rose to 78.7 per cent and 40.7 per cent.
+Both postcodes lagged well behind the vax rates in Greater Dandenong’s council area of 78.7 per cent single dose and 40.7 per cent double dose at 4 October.

-On 27 September, Casey’s rates were 77.2 per cent single dose and 41.3 per cent fully vaxxed.
-It has since topped 83 per cent and 46 per cent.
+Casey’s rates were 83.4 per cent single dose and 46.5 per cent fully vaxxed.

-According to state data, Noble Park, Noble Park North and Hallam postcodes were also trailing the 27 September council area figure, with 60-65 per cent single doses and 30-35 per cent double doses.
+According to state data, Hallam postcode had gained ground with 75-80 per cent single doses (up from 60-65 per cent a week earlier) and 35-40 per cent double doses (up from 30-35 per cent).

-Keysborough and Endeavour Hills recorded 65-70 per cent single doses and 35-40 per cent fully vaccinated, and Springvale 70-75 per cent and 30-35 per cent.
+Keysborough, Noble Park and Noble Park North also surged to 80-85 per cent single doses and 40-45 per cent fully vaxxed, and Endeavour Hills 75-80 per cent single doses and 40-45 per cent fully vaccinated.

 A Moderna vaccine blitz is underway at Sandown Racecourse and Palm Plaza until Sunday 10 October.
 Appointments aren’t necessary.